edterbak/NodeRed2/flow_usage_quickstart.md

 5. When (HEAT) Heating mode = Compensation Curve
 6. When (COOL) Heating mode = Compensation Curve

-Make sure you do them.
+Make sure you do them!

+> [!NOTE]
+> There are other instructions on how to configur the more advanced options.
+But the ones mentioned here, is the bare minimum for a quick start.

 [Back](flow_usage.md)